At a glance

-Natural Sciences are interdisciplinary degrees which allow you to study more than one science subject throughout your course.
-The University introduced the Natural Sciences degrees to meet the growing demand for graduates with a broad scientific education.
-These courses aim to encourage an open-minded and creative attitude towards science through a structured yet flexible programme of study designed around your individual interests and career aspirations.
+The Natural Sciences degrees are multidisciplinary courses which allow you to study more than one science or science-related subject for the duration of your studies.
+The course aims to encourage an open-minded and creative attitude towards science through a structured yet flexible programme of study.
+This allows you to gain expertise in a range of disciplines alongside an appreciation of the interdisciplinary nature of science which opens up a wide range of career options.
 The Natural Sciences degrees will appeal to talented students with an aptitude for science who would like to study a challenging and diverse range of subjects from across the sciences.

 How will I study?